AFM-SPM/TopoStats/docs/advanced/disordered_tracing.md

 that are used to obtain the below metrics and passed onto future processing stages.

-The `<image>_<threshold>_disordered_trace` image shows the pruned skeletons that are used to obtain the below metrics and passed onto future processing stages.

-The `<image>_<threshold>_disordered_trace` image shows the pruned skeletons that are used to obtain the below metrics and passed onto future processing stages.

 For each grain, the following new columns are added to the `grainstats.csv`
 file: